-(Short silence) Earlier it was reported.
+(Short silence) Earlier Matthew's Gospel records:

 The soldiers of the governor took Jesus into his residence, the Praetorium, where they collected the whole company round him.
 They stripped him and dressed him in a scarlet cloak; and plaiting a crown of thorns they placed it on his head, and a stick in his right hand.
 Falling on their knees before him they jeered at him: "Hail, king of the Jews!"
 They spat on him and used the stick to beat him about the head.
-When they had finished mocking him, they stripped him of the cloak and dressed him in his own clothes.
-(Matthew 27, 31) Stripped of our clothes we feel vulnerable.
+When they had finished mocking him, they stripped him of the cloak and dressed him in his own clothes (Matthew 27, 31).
+Stripped of our clothes we feel vulnerable.
 Our clothes are part of us, expressions of our person, at once revealing and covering.
 Without them we feel exposed, exposed physically to the elements, exposed psychologically to the eyes of those around us.
 The whole company, scripture says, was collected round him, with their curious or hostile eyes.
 In becoming incarnate the Divine Word put himself before our eyes, powerless and utterly at our mercy.
-Then there is the irony.
+But there he stands, still and straight before us, looking us in the eyes, with nothing to hide, in the true full dignity of his person, transparent to the divine life within and behind him.
+Then there is the irony in the account.
 The soldiers dress him as though he was royal.
-They spit and jeer and mock him as a king.
-Ah, he irony, the divine irony, for he is a king, their king, the king of the universe.
-And into that kingship he raises all the innocent, the mocked, all the unjustly imprisoned. those who are jeered at for the truth's sake.
-He raises them into his eternal, inviolable kingship.
+They spit and jeer and mock him as though he were a king.
+Ah, the irony, the divine irony, for he is a king, their king, the king of the universe.
+And into that kingship he raises all the innocent, the mocked, all the unjustly imprisoned, those who are jeered at for the truth's sake.
+He raises them into his eternal, inviolable kingship, into their true dignity, into transparency to the Divine within them and us.

+Eleventh station

-Eleventh station Jesus is nailed to the cross Jesus lies spread-eagled on the cross.
+Jesus is nailed to the cross

+Jesus lies spread-eagled on the cross.
 The eyes of the soldier are concentrated on banging in the nails.
 The eyes of Jesus gaze up at the onlookers.

+(Short silence)

-(Short silence) Traditional pictures of Jesus depict him as fastened to the cross by nails through his hands and feet, a torture before which we rightly shudder in horror.
-He was now totally helpless, not even able to wriggle, hardly able to breathe -fastened down.
-The emptying of the divine into a human life involved limitation, accepting all the constraints of finite existence, and now here was the final limit-pinned down like a butterfly on the board of a lepidopterist, totally unable to move.
+Traditional pictures of Jesus depict him as fastened to the cross by nails through his hands and feet, a torture before which we rightly shudder in horror.
+He was now totally helpless, not even able to wriggle, hardly able to breathe, fastened down.
+The pillars of the wall cast their blue/grey shadows across the scene.
+The Sun of the world is sinking, the end is near.
+The emptying of the divine into a human life involved limitation, accepting all the constraints of finite existence, and now here was the final limit-pinned down like a butterfly on the board of a lepidopterist.
 But he was fastened down, that we might be unfastened from all that holds us down.
 He was pinned down that we may be unpinned from all that makes us less free.
-He was made helpless that we might be liberated into the glorious freedom of the service of God.
-Sharing his life, his sonship, we are lifted into the fullness of life as daughters and sons of God.
+He was made helpless that we might be given freedom; the glorious liberty of the children of God.